rticommunity/rticonnextdds-examples/examples/routing_service/udp_socket_adapter_typed/README.md

 This example shows how to implement a simple Routing Service Adapter plugin in C++11 to receive data from a UDP socket using RTI Routing Service.

+This example requires including a Types.xml file with the data type information.

 The code in this directory provides the following components:

 -   `src/SocketAdapter` implements the plugin that is loaded by *RTI Routing